Todd M. Harper: National Credit Union Administration

 Harper was the Director of Public and Congressional Affairs and served as Chief Policy Advisor for the former NCUA Chairwoman Debbie Matz (2011 to 2016) and Chairman Rick Metsger (2016 to 2017).

 On February 1, 2019, President Donald Trump announced his intent to nominate Harper to the NCUA Board, and his formal nomination occurred February 6, 2019.
 The Senate Banking Committee held its confirmation hearing on February 14, 2019, and unanimously approved Harper's nomination on February 26, 2019.
 The Senate confirmed him by voice vote on March 14, 2019.
 Harper took the oath of office on April 8, 2019.

 On January 20, 2021, President Joseph R. Biden designated Harper as NCUA Chairman.
 Harper succeeded Rodney E. Hood.

 On August 6, 2021, President Biden announced his intent to nominate Harper to a six-year term on the NCUA Board.
 The Senate confirmed his nomination by a 59 to 40 vote on June 6, 2022.
 His term runs through April 10, 2027.

 U.S. Senator Sherrod C. Brown (D-OH), Chairman of the U.S. Senate Committee on Banking, Housing, and Urban Affairs at the time, released the following statement after the Senate confirmed Todd Harper for Chairman of the NCUA, "I applaud the confirmation of Todd Harper for Chairman of the National Credit Union Administration," Brown said.
 "Mr. Harper understands the vital role that credit unions play in local communities – especially rural and underserved communities – and I know he will work collaboratively as Chairman to ensure that our credit union system is safe, sound, and works for all its members."

 Harper was succeeded as Chairman on January 20, 2025 by Kyle S. Hauptman.

 Federal Financial Institutions Examination Council

-In April 2021, Harper became Chairman of the Federal Financial Institutions Examination Council (FFEIC).
-He served as Chairman of FFEIC from April 1, 2021, to March 31, 2023.
-He remained on the FFEIC representing the NCUA until January 20, 2025.
+In April 2021, Harper became Chairman of the Federal Financial Institutions Examination Council (FFIEC).
+He served as Chairman of FFIEC from April 1, 2021, to March 31, 2023.
+He remained on the FFIEC representing the NCUA until January 20, 2025.